Albert Jackson (mail carrier): Career

 On 12 May 1882, Jackson began working at the Toronto General Post Office and became the first black mail carrier in Toronto.
 At the beginning of his career, Jackson was refused training by his post office colleagues and was discriminated against due to racism.
 Many Blacks at this time did not work in certain occupations because White workers did not want to work with them.
-They were not accepted as a social equal.
+They were not accepted as social equals.
 After he was given his new position of mail porter, Black Canadians living in Toronto during the 1880s objected to Jackson's change of position.
-The black community wrote letters to the newspapers in support of Jackson.
+The Black community wrote letters to the newspapers in support of Jackson.
 A Methodist minister from Hamilton, Charles Johnson, published in a Black newspaper called the British Lion.
 He called the postmen “cowards” and “unworthy the name of Britons” in a letter to the Globe.
 He made his thoughts clear as he found it absurd to deny Jackson on the account of his colour.
-Later, Johnson argues that rather than missionaries going to heathen other countries, they should look inward into the letter carriers in Toronto to aid.
-The committee appointed G.W.
-Smith to investigate Jackson’s situation at the post office.
-One of his main tactics to face this issue was to point to the success of Blacks in other occupations.
-In a letter to Toronto World, he points to Dr. Augusta, a Black surgeon in Ontario, as a successful example.
-He further notes that other Blacks in Toronto during that time were contractors for building, cabinet makers, blacksmiths and shoemakers.
-He states that this serves as evidence for African Canadians performing under the same circumstances that other races can perform.
-This issue was highly debated and talked about in Toronto newspapers for the next couple of weeks.
+Later, Johnson argued that rather than missionaries going to heathen other countries, they should look inward into the letter carriers in Toronto to aid.
+This issue was highly debated and talked about in Toronto newspapers in the next following weeks.
 The issue lead to the harassment of Black citizens by Whites on the streets.
 On May 29, a mass meeting with the city’s African-Canadian community was held at Richmond Street church.
 The people who attended made it clear that they were not satisfied with the mail porter position and considered it “menial,” in comparison to the mail carrier.
 To examine the matter, a five person committee became established; they reached out to the surrounding White and Christian community for moral support.
-In order to win votes for the 1882 Canadian federal election, Prime Minister of Canada John A. Macdonald convinced the post office to give Jackson back his job of mail carrier.
+The committee appointed G.W.
+Smith to investigate Jackson’s situation at the post office.
+One of his main tactics to face this issue was to point to the success of Blacks in other occupations.
+In a letter to Toronto World, he pointed to Dr. Augusta, a Black surgeon in Ontario, as a successful example.
+He further noted that other Black inhabitants in Toronto during that time were contractors for building, cabinet makers, blacksmiths and shoemakers.
+He stated that this situation served as evidence for African Canadians performing under the same circumstances that other races can perform.
+Even though it cost him votes in the 1882 Canadian federal election, Prime Minister of Canada John A. Macdonald convinced the post office to give Jackson back his job of mail carrier.
 When Jackson resumed his mail carrier career, he stayed with the post office until his 1918 death.

 Honours

 In 2013, a street in Toronto's Harbord Village was named Albert Jackson Lane in honour of Jackson.
 Other posthumous honors include a Heritage Toronto plaque in 2017 and a Canada Post stamp in 2019.
-In 2022, Canada Post unveiled its new parcel sorting facility, the Albert Jackson Processing Centre.
+In 2022, Canada Post dedicated the Albert Jackson Processing Centre, its new parcel sorting facility in Scarborough, Ontario.